EricAlanMack/MySQL-search/README.md

 MySQL-search
 ============

-Both of these are command line search utilities for MySQL databases.
+These are command line search utilities for MySQL databases.